gallingern/cat-counter-detection/design.md

-# Cat Detection System - Design Document
+# Cat Detector System - Design Document

 ## Overview

-The Cat Detection System is a lightweight, real-time cat detection application designed for Raspberry Pi Zero 2 W with Camera Module v2.
+The Cat Detector System is a lightweight, real-time cat detection application designed for Raspberry Pi Zero 2 W with Camera Module v2.
 It provides a web-based interface for monitoring and detecting cats in a live video stream.

 ## Architecture